-The ONS is the entity responsible for coordinating and controlling the operation of generation and transmission facilities in the National interconnected Power System (NIPS) under supervision and regulation of ANEEL29 which is the regulatory agency providing favourable conditions for the electric power market to develop a balance between the agents and the benefit of society30.
-CCEE is a not-for-profit, private, civil organization company that is in charge of carrying out the wholesale transactions and commercialization of electric power within the NIPS, for both Regulated and Free Contracting Environments and for the spot market31.
+The ONS is the entity responsible for coordinating and controlling the operation of generation and transmission facilities in the National Interconnected Power System (NIPS) under supervision and regulation of ANEEL33 which is the regulatory agency providing favourable conditions for the electric power market to develop a balance between the agents and the benefit of society34.
+CCEE is a not-for-profit, private, civil organization company that is in charge of carrying out the wholesale transactions and commercialization of electric power within the NIPS, for both Regulated and Free Contracting Environments and for the spot market35.

-The total electricity exported to the grid will be monitored following the procedures and requirements established by ONS which defines the technical characteristics and precision class (0.2% of maximum permissible error) of the electricity meters to be used32.
-In addition, ONS also rules about the electricity meter calibration requirements (every two years)33.
+The total electricity exported to the grid will be monitored following the procedures and requirements established by ONS which defines the technical characteristics and precision class (0.2% of maximum permissible error) of the electricity meters to be used36.
+In addition, ONS also rules about the electricity meter calibration requirements (every two years)37.

-There will be two energy meters (principal and backup) located at the substation, as specified by CCEE34.
-Before the operation starts, CCEE demands that these meters are calibrated by an entity with Brazilian Calibration Network (RBC from the Portuguese Rede Brasileira de Calibração) credential.
+There will be two energy meters (principal and backup) for each wind power plant located at the substation that they are going to be connected to, as specified by CCEE38.
+Before the operation starts, CCEE demands that these meters are individually registered within their system and calibrated by an entity with Rede Brasileira de Calibração (RBC) credential.
 Beyond that, energy information will be controlled in real time by CCEE.
 Once the measurement points are physically defined and the invoice measurement system and the communication infrastructure are installed, the measurement points will be registered in the SCDE (System of Energy Data collection) managed by CCEE.